suffolklibraries/sljekyll/_events/stoke-2020-02-19-block-printing.md

 11-24 year-olds are invited to make their own block-printed tote bags and stickers at this free workshop.

 All materials and tools provided.

+Spaces are limited, so please book in advance by contacting the library or emailing **stoke.library@suffolklibraries.co.uk**